aldorlang/aldor/README.md

 up all the object files for the program.
 Running `make clean-libaldor` will do the same for libaldor.

+This version of Aldor was tested on Linux 64 bit and Cygwin 32 bit.
+Users of Mac OS X, FreeBSD and other platforms are welcome to report their issues.

 See the wiki for more information.